flutter/plugins/CONTRIBUTING.md

   from people that immediately adopt it, and uncovering and resolving those support issues will take more time if you're unavailable.

+To release a package, a [publish-plugin](./script/tool/README.MD#publish-and-tag-release) tool script should be used.
+This command publishes the new version to pub.dev, and tags the commit in the format of `<package_name>-v<package_version>` then pushes it to upstream.

-Releasing a package is a two-step process.
+Alternatively, one can release a package in the below 2-step process.

 1. Push the package update to [pub.dev](https://pub.dev) using `pub publish`.
 2. Tag the commit with git in the format of `<package_name>-v<package_version>`, and then push the tag to the `flutter/plugins` master branch.
 This can be done manually with `git tag $tagname && git push upstream $tagname` while checked out on the commit that updated `version` in `pubspec.yaml`.

-For convenience, a [publish-plugin](./script/tool/README.MD#publish-and-tag-release) tool script could be used to do both step at once.